DiscoBiscuit99/honey/README.md

 # 🍯 Honey

-A very sophisticated, compiled programming language made for household use alone. 🐝
+A *very sophisticated*, compiled programming language made for household use alone. 🐝

 Draft: